Leadership Institute for Women in STEM and Manufacturing

 Dr. Ellen B. Van Oosten is Faculty Director for Executive Education and Assistant Professor of Organizational Behavior at Case Western Reserve University.
 Dr. Van Oosten is also Director of the Coaching Research Lab and Master Coach at Case.
 Her research interests include coaching, leadership development, emotional intelligence, and positive relationships at work.
 Dr. Van Oosten has published scholarly and practitioner articles which cover topics such as coaching for change, leadership vision and leadership development in organizations.
 She teaches at the Schools of Management, Engineering and Law at Case and regularly delivers workshops for managers and executives.
 Ellen has a BS in Electrical Engineering from the University of Dayton and a MBA and PhD degree from Case Western Reserve University.
 She spent her formative years working for GE as a Sales Engineer assisting manufacturing customers with the automation of machines and assembly lines through the use of controllers.

-Due to support from the WiM Education Foundation, members of the association are invited to enroll in this program at the reduced rate of $5,000.
+Due to support from the WiM Education Foundation, members of the association are invited to enroll in this program at the reduced rate of $5,000 for the first 15 registrants.
 The regular, non-member rate is $7,500.
-Registration for the Class of 2020 is now open!
-Should you have any questions, please contact Jackie Bloom at email@example.com.
+Registration for the Class of 2021 is now open!
+Should you have any questions, please contact Jackie Bloom at firstname.lastname@example.org.